-Registration is now open for the Irish Sea Maritime Forum’s Biennial Conference which will take place on Wednesday 28th September 2016 at the dlr LexIcon, Dun Laoghaire, Ireland.
+The Irish Sea Maritime Forum’s Biennial Conference which will take place on Wednesday 28th September 2016 at the dlr LexIcon, Dun Laoghaire, Ireland.
 The themes for this year’s Conference are Maritime Spatial Planning and Managing Dynamic Coasts.
-For more information on the Conference and to register to attend please see our Biennial Conference page.
+For more information on the Conference please see our Biennial Conference page.

 Tying the Celtic Knot – creating lasting partnerships for the Celtic Seas, Dublin 18-19 October 2016